yousseffathy/VacationPlanner/README.md

 ## To Do List
 1. Adding custom image per location using google photo places api
 2. Polishing UI
+3. Adding user authentication using firebase and deploying the website
-3. In case of a lot of free time add recommendation based on previous locations visited using data analysis
+4. Add recommendation based on previous locations visited using data analysis